The ghosts of Cragfont Mansion

 Does this ever happen to you?

 You're touring an epic cathedral, driving across a well-designed bridge or watching the ballet and you feel conflicted.
-You're in awe of the grandeur, impressed by good design and beauty.
-At the same time, your heart feels heavy because you're aware of a cost to the human body and spirit involved in the making.
+You're in awe of the grandeur, impressed by good design and beauty and yet, at the same time, your heart feels heavy because you're aware of a cost to the human body and spirit involved in the making.

 It's no surprise I felt conflicted, strange really, when I recently toured a well-preserved tobacco plantation mansion from the early 1800s while visiting Tennessee.